Biography of Sven Koenig

 Here is a biography that can be used for announcing talks.

-Sven Koenig is Dean's Professor of Computer Science at the University of Southern California.
-Most of his research centers around techniques for decision making (planning and learning) that enable single situated agents (such as robots or decision-support systems) and teams of agents to act intelligently in their environments and exhibit goal-directed behavior in real-time, even if they have only incomplete knowledge of their environment, imperfect abilities to manipulate it, limited or noisy perception or insufficient reasoning speed.
+Sven Koenig is Chancellor's Professor and Bren Chair at the University of California, Irvine.
+Most of his research centers around techniques for decision-making that enable single situated agents (such as robots or decision-support systems) and teams of agents to act intelligently in their environments and exhibit goal-directed behavior in real-time, even if they have only incomplete knowledge of their environments, imperfect abilities to manipulate them, limited or noisy perception or insufficient reasoning speed.
 Sven is a fellow of the Association for the Advancement of Artificial Intelligence (AAAI), the Association for Computing Machinery (ACM), the Institute of Electrical and Electronics Engineers (IEEE), and the American Association for the Advancement of Science (AAAS).
 Additional information about Sven can be found on his webpages: idm-lab.org.